 After seeing it from above at the Citadel, the Roman amphitheater deserves a visit.
 You can walk down a series of steps (past some beautiful graffiti) from the Citadel and cross the street to find the entrance of the theatre.
 The toughest part about the route from the Citadel to the Roman Theatre is actually getting across the street.
 Once holding thousands, you will likely have the place mostly to yourself where you can climb to the top, or preach from the bottom and hear the centuries-old acoustics fill the room as you can be heard in every seat in the house.

 The theatre was cut into the side of a rock cliff, likely to protect many of the 6000 spectators it could hold, from the sun.
 Built in the 2nd century AD, it is an impressive remnant and one of the most places to visit in Amman.

 About 30 minutes is enough time to have a quick look around.
 Do not miss the Audium, a smaller theatre, once used for city meetings, to the right of the stage.

 Eat at Hashem

-Hashem Restaurant is the most well known restaurant in Jordan and has been doing business for over 80 years.
+Hashem Restaurant is the most well-known restaurant in Jordan and has been doing business for over 80 years.
 Despite its appearance, it will seat King Abdullah II, celebrities in town, locals and tourists alike.
-It is a must for any foodie!
+It is a must for any foodie and while it is a restaurant, it is also what one would consider street food in Jordan!
 You will find Hashem Restaurant in every guide book about Jordan as one of the best places to eat.
 It is also included in one of my suggestions for the best breakfasts in Amman.